niolabs/docs/docs/blocks/block-development.md

 # Block Development

 The sky's the limit.
-If you want to connect to a new framework, library, or custom piece of hardware not currently included in the nio-blocks library, you can develop your own custom block.
+To connect to a new framework, library, or custom piece of hardware not currently included in the nio-blocks library, you can develop your own custom block.

-Block development can adopt one of two philosophies:
+You can adopt one of two philosophies when creating blocks:

-  1. Blocks are simple and generic and very reusable.
+  1. Blocks can be simple, generic, and reusable.
 Examples of generic blocks can be found in the [nio-blocks GitHub organization](https://github.com/nio-blocks).
-Blocks developed with this approach are designed to have a single unit of functionality and you can chain blocks together to get complex behavior.
+Blocks developed with this approach have a single function and and you can chain blocks together to develop complex behaviors.

-  2. Blocks can be complex or intended for a single use.
-This type of block is not likely to be used by more than the one service it was designed for.
+  2. Blocks can be complex or built for a single use.
+You would not likely use this block for more than the service it was defined for.
 For example, a block might contain a script to run a series of calculations for a model.
-Instead of a complicated chain of blocks, a single block can encompasses the entire model.
-Or a single block might parse a Tweet in a unique way, but not be designed for generic use.
+Instead of a complicated chain of blocks, a single block may encompass the entire model.
+You could also design  a single block to parse a Tweet in a unique way that would not be reused.

-If the type of functionality you desire is not yet available in an existing block, it is not difficult to create a custom block.
+If the function you need does not exist in [nio-blocks](https://github.com/nio-blocks), you can easily create a custom block.

-To get started creating a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
-This will provide you with the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.
+To create a custom block, clone the [block-template repository](https://github.com/nio-blocks/block_template) from GitHub.
+The block template includes the basic {{ book.product }} block class as well as placeholders for the block's requirements, specifications, release notes, and tests.

-Follow the steps in the block template's `README.md`.
+See the [`README.md`](https://github.com/nio-blocks/block_template)  for complete instructions.

 ## Developing Your Block

-Once you have your block template repo, you are ready to develop your block.
+After downloading the block template repository, you are ready to develop your block.

-A good resource for block development is the {{ book.product }} base block along with blocks with similar functionality that have been developed using the {{ book.product }} framework.
+The {{ book.product }} base block and blocks with similar functionality that have been developed using the {{ book.product }} framework are good resources for block development.

-As outlined in your block README (rename it from BLOCK_README.md to README.md: `mv BLOCK_README.md README.md`), you will have the option to add properties, dependencies, commands, inputs, and outputs to your block.
+As outlined in your block readme file, you have the option to add properties, dependencies, commands, inputs, and outputs to your block.

+Before developing your own block, rename the block from  BLOCK_README.md to README.md by executing the following command:
+`mv BLOCK_README.md README.md`

 ### Base Block Class

 All {{ book.product }} blocks inherit from the base block class.
-You'll notice the first import in `example_block.py` from your block template is `nio.block.base`.
-If you explore the code inside `nio.block.base`, you will find explanatory docstrings for each method, including methods to override in your custom block along with higher-level context.
+The first import in `example_block.py` from the block template is `nio.block.base`.
+If you explore the code inside `nio.block.base`, you find explanatory docstrings for each method, including methods to override in your custom block along with higher-level context.

-The base block class uses the {{ book.product }} framework described below.
-Some good things to know about how {{ book.product }} blocks work:
+The base block class uses the {{ book.product }} framework described below. {{ book.product }} blocks work according the following principals:
-* signals are passed as lists ([see more here](/service-design-patterns/understanding-signals.md))
+* Signals are passed as lists.
+See [Understanding Signals](/service-design-patterns/understanding-signals.md).
-* block properties are declared as class attributes, for example: `speed = IntProperty(title='Speed', default=30)`
+* Block properties are declared as class attributes.
+For example, `speed = IntProperty(title='Speed', default=30)`
-* block properties need to be called with a function invocation to get the value, for example to get value the speed property defined above: `self.setSpeed(self.speed())`
+* Block properties must be called with a function invocation to obtain the value.
+For example to get value the speed property defined above, call `self.setSpeed(self.speed())`
-* commands are declared as decorators, for example:
+* Commands are declared as decorator.
+For example:
   ```python
   from nio.block.base import Block
   from nio.command import command